usaid-cs/yesterday-i-learned/random.md

 - "Klismaphilia", the love for enemas.
 They even have [special aluminium nozzles](https://upload.wikimedia.org/wikipedia/commons/2/2e/Aluminium_Enema_Nozzle_01.jpg) for the job.
 - [Drowning is a way to kill Wolverine.](https://scifi.stackexchange.com/questions/14347/how-to-kill-wolverine) Healing does not work after death.
 This is evident in his death in Logan (oh right spoilers).
 He had an X for his grave, marked by his ["daughter" Laura (X-23)](https://en.wikipedia.org/wiki/X-23).
 - How low you must have gotten if you are best known for [being punched in the face](https://en.wikipedia.org/wiki/Bart_Sibrel).
-- [The Romanian flag is indistinguishable from Chad's flag](http://www.msn.com/en-au/travel/other/10-of-the-worlds-most-confusing-flags-and-how-to-figure-them-out/ar-BBvIfW5) under the sun.
-They are slightly different shades of blue, yellow, and (maybe even the same) red.
 - [Cat litter](https://en.wikipedia.org/wiki/Litter_box) can be made of many materials, like clay, [zeolite, diatomite and sepiolite], calcium bentonite (clumping formula), silica gel, and all sorts of other biodegradable options.
 There are litter boxes that scoop up the poop automatically, apparently...
 - Herring has a great fibrous texture.
 - That mentally special ["air horn sound"](https://www.youtube.com/watch?v=QVw5mnRI8Zw) found in many new songs are from a rap trend in the 80s.